Measure equivalence classification of transvection-free right-angled Artin groups: Two sources of failure of superrigidity

 So far, our results have concerned measure equivalence classification within the class of right-angled Artin groups.
 Given a right-angled Artin group $G_\Gamma$ and a countable group $H$ which is measure equivalent to $G_\Gamma$, it is natural to ask what can be said about the structure of $H$.
 In particular, motivated by the strong measure equivalence rigidity of mapping class groups \cite{Kid} and some non-right-angled Artin groups \cite{HH}, one naturally wonders whether $H$ is virtually $G_\Gamma$.
 However, this turns out to always be false.

-\begin{theo} For every right-angled Artin group $G$, there exist infinitely many countable groups that are measure equivalent to $G$ but pairwise non commensurable up to finite kernels. \end{theo}
+\begin{theo} For every right-angled Artin group $G$, there exists a continuum of countable groups that are measure equivalent to $G$ but pairwise non commensurable up to finite kernels. \end{theo}

-In this section, we will present two sources of this phenomenon: graph products of amenable groups, and non-uniform lattices in the automorphism group of the universal cover of the Salvetti complex when $G$ is nonabelian.
+We are grateful to a referee for pointing out that our constructions actually yield a continuum of examples, improving the statement we had in an earlier version of this work.
+In this section, we will present two sources of examples leading to this phenomenon: graph products of amenable groups, and non-uniform lattices in the automorphism group of the universal cover of the Salvetti complex when $G$ is nonabelian.